Overview

 batch.create(docRef, data) // Admin SDK

-For example, if credits is positive and sufficient, we accept the purchase, but by the time we are about to commit the purchase, we want credits not to have changed since the read, otherwise we start the check process over again.
-This is the transaction pattern.
+For example, if credits is positive and sufficient, the condition is fulfilled, but by the time we are about to commit the purchase, we want credits not to have changed since the read.

 runTransaction expects a callback. transaction is a helper that holds the read and write methods (get, update, set).